ramit21/Nodejs-poc/README.md

 ```
 Next, visit 'chrome://inspect' in the Chrome browser.
 There, you’ll see a list of all the Node.js processes that you’re able to debug.
 Click “inspect” next to your Node.js process to open up the developer tools.
 From there, you can click the blue “play” button near the top-right of the “sources” tab to start up the application.
 You can also add 'debugger' in the source code in the browser.

+Mongoose is a library used to declare object schema and add validations to the model.
+Works really well when persisitng data models in the mongo db.
+Easily integrates validations on respective fields of the model.